murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/slml2img_options.rst

     * Can be 'disc', 'sampled' or 'trimmed'.

 *options.resolution.cell* (optional)
-    * The resolution of the cell and nucleus that are being passed in
+    * The resolution of the cell and nucleus that are being passed in.

 *options.instance.cell* (optional) **[empty]**
     * A binary cell image to be filled with objects.